Momilijaz96/Face-DTR/README.md

 <h4>Detection Only - QuickSetUp</h4>

   * det.py file performs detection only.
+  * Change the camera device to webcam device id of your system on line 19 in det.py
   * You need to create a weights folder and put [this](https://drive.google.com/file/d/1oOxuQk6CN76pC02A2d1vWS2b35rKzdaA/view?usp=sharing) Yolov5 finetuned model in it.
   * Change device in det.py line 16, for gpu use gpu=0/1 and for cpu platform use gpu=-1.
   * Change size of the image to your desired value 320 or 480 on line 8 in det.py